Does your dog have itchy, gunky, smelly or even painful ears that don’t seem to get better?

-There are herbal and homeopathic remedies you can use at home to treat your dog’s ear infections, whether from bacteria or yeast.
+Below are herbal and homeopathic remedies you can use at home to treat your dog’s ear infections.

-Herbalist and holistic veterinarian Randy Kidd DVM PhD recommends starting with a vinegar solution for mild ear infections.
+Herbalist and holistic veterinarian Randy Kidd recommends this solution for mild ear infections:

 Use a mix of 1:1 vinegar (organic apple cider vinegar is a good choice) and water.
 Apply it once daily for a few weeks, and as the condition resolves, use it once a week or so for several more months.

-Make sure you get the liquid into the ear canal by holding your dog’s ear and pouring or squirting the liquid (at least one dropperful each time) into the ear canal.
+Make sure you get the liquid into the ear canal by holding your dog’s ear still.
+You can pour or squirt the liquid (at least one dropper full each time) into the ear canal.
 Then massage gently below the ear.

 To make your own: